 Benefits are provided for Prostheses for Activities of Daily Living, at the most cost-effective level of care that is consistent with professionally recognized standards of practice.
-If there are two or more professionally recognized appliances equally appropriate for a condition, Benefits will be based on the most cost-effective appliance.
 Benefits include:

-- 1) Tracheoesophageal voice prosthesis (e.g. Blom-Singer device), artificial larynx, or other prosthetic device for speech following laryngectomy (covered as a surgical professional benefit); - 2) artificial limbs and eyes; - internally implanted devices such as pacemakers, intraocular lenses, cochlear implants, osseointegrated hearing devices and hip joints if surgery to implant the device is covered; - 4) Contact lenses to treat eye conditions such as keratoconus or keratitis sicca, aniridia, or to treat aphakia following cataract surgery when no intraocular lens has been implanted; - 5) supplies necessary for the operation of Prostheses; - 6) initial fitting and replacement after the expected life of the item; and - 7) repairs, except for loss or misuse.
+- 1) Tracheoesophageal voice prosthesis (e.g. Blom-Singer device), artificial larynx, or other prosthetic device for speech following laryngectomy (covered as a surgical professional benefit): - 2) artificial limbs and eyes; - 3) internally implanted devices such as pacemakers, intraocular lenses, cochlear implants, osseointegrated hearing devices and hip joints if surgery to implant the device is covered: - 4) Contact lenses to treat eye conditions such as keratoconus or keratitis sicca, aniridia, or to treat aphakia following cataract surgery when no intraocular lens has been implanted;

+- 5) supplies necessary for the operation of Prostheses; - 6) initial fitting and replacement after the expected life of the item; and - 7) repairs, except for loss or misuse.